bragafabricio/bragafabricio/README.md

 ### Hi there 😁👋

 My name is Fabricio Braga.
 I am a Computer Scientist, passionate for technology and everything there is to learn about it.
-I could talk for more than half an hour, without any headsup, about: classic videogames and videogames modding, rollerblading, learning and educational platforms and traveling.
+I could talk for more than half an hour, without any headsup, about: classic videogames and videogames modding, rollerblading, interaction design, learning and educational platforms and traveling.

 Would you like to find me?